Teton Pass

 steep getting nearer the top and winds to the

 summit with a few wide curves.
-There are no

-views to speak of on this approach - until you
+There are no views to speak of on

-get to the top, from where one can wonder at
+where one can wonder at Jackson lying in its

-Jackson lying in its picturesque hole.
-At the
+picturesque hole.
+At the location where you

-location where you discover this sight signage
+discover this sight signage informs in forced

-informs in forced local Gunsmoke lingo: "Howdy
+local Gunsmoke lingo: "Howdy stranger, yonder is

-stranger, yonder is Jackson - last of the old
+Jackson - last of the old west".

 From East. (also described